-A. Classif ication of ecosystem (4) Ecosystem A community of things linked together in an environment.
-Biome An ecosystem on a large scale that covers parts of continents and whole countries.
-A place where plants and animals live.
+A. Classification of ecosystem (4) Ecosystem A community of things linked together in an environment.
+Bion ne An ecosystem on a large scale that covers parts of continents and whole countries.
+Hab Habitat A place where plants and animals live.
 Example: a pond, or hedgerow.
 Biod liversity The amount of variety of life there is in a place.

 C. Clin matic features (4) Climate graph A graph showing rainfall and temperature in a place over a whole year.
 Precipit ation Any form of water falling from the sky.
 Convec rainfall tional Rain that is produced when warm air rises, cools and condenses, forming clouds and then rainfall.
 High pr essure Areas where air is sinking, this air has little moisture, thus condensation can not happen.
-F. Rair nforest features (4) Rainfo layers rest Forest floor, understorey, canopy, emergent layer. cycle I Nutrients move from living things to litter and the soil in a continuous cycle, keeping both plants and soil healthy.
-A plant adaptation that lets excess water drip off leaves quickly.
+F. Rair nforest features (4) Rainfo layers rest Forest floor, understorey, canopy, emergent layer.
+Nutrier cycle nt Nutrients move from living things to litter and the soil in a continuous cycle, keeping both plants and soil healthy.
+Drip tip leaves A plant adaptation that lets excess water drip off leaves quickly.
 G. Des ert characteristics (4) Diurna range ı Differences between the highest day and lowest night time temperature.
-Nocturnal A Animals only come out at night.
+Noctur Nocturnal Animals only come out at night.
 Cactus Long root systems to get as much water as possible from dry ground.
-Camel Webbed feet to help walk in sand.
-H. Opportunities and 10.0 The Cohere is found in North Add
+Camel Webbed feet to help walk in sand. Н. Opportunities and ch \ A /I= = TI 0 I I I I I I I I I I I I I I I I I I

-D. N flajor global biomes (4) Tundra (2) .
-Found at the far north and south of the planet A cold ecosystem, little rainfall.
+D. N lajor global biomes (4) Tundra (2) Found at the far north and south of the planet.
+A cold ecosystem, little rainfall.
 Hot des sert 0 .
 Found along the Tropic of Cancer and the Tropic f Capricorn. .
 Hot environments with little rain.
 Tropica rainfore (2) 2 .
 Found in places along the Equator. .
 Hot and humid environments with huge amounts f rainfall.
-Temper forest ( the same lines of latitude.
-2. Warm summers, mild winters.
-No extremes of ne same lines of latitude.
-E. Defo res station in the rainforest (6) Deforestation า The cutting down and removal of forest.
+Temper forest (tł 2 .
+The main biome of the UK and other places along ne same lines of latitude Warm summers, mild winters.
+No extremes of emperature, rainfall.
+E. Deforestation in the rainforest (6) station in the rainforest (6) Deforestation า The cutting down and removal of forest.
 This happens due to many factors.
 Logging Cutting down trees to sell the wood for a profit, sometime this is done illegally.
 Cattle ranching Removing trees from a large part of the rainforest and keeping cows on the land.
 These are sold for meat.
 Slash and burn A type of farming where you cut down a small area of trees, burn the vegetation and then grow crops on this land.
-Soil erosion When the soil in an area loses its minerals (water or wind erosion) so that it becomes difficult to grow crops there.
-Indigenous tribes A group of people who live traditional lives in places (like the rainforest).
+When the soil in an area loses its minerals (water or wind erosion) so that it becomes difficult to grow crops there.
+Indige tribes nous A group of people who live traditional lives in places (like the rainforest).

 В. Features of an ecosystem (3) Biotic The living parts of an ecosystem.
 Examples: plants, animals, humans.
-Abiotic The non-living parts of an ecosystem.
+Abioti 0 The non-living parts of an ecosystem.
 Examples: soil, climate, river.
 Food chain A diagram that shows what is eating what in an ecosystem.